Day Old Dark Cornish Baby Chicks

 Hatching February to August.

-Production: You can expect 160-180 brown eggs per year from a Dark Cornish hen, so they are only fair layers, buy the hens are broody.
+Production: You can expect 160-180 brown eggs per year from a Dark Cornish hen, so they are only fair layers, but the hens are broody.
 Most people raise this breed for the quality of their meat.
-This breed has a yellow colored skin.
+This breed has yellow-colored skin.

 Temperament: If you are looking for a pet chicken, the Dark Cornish may not be for you.
-They are able to defend themselves to some degree against predators.
+They can defend themselves to some degree against predators.
 They also tend to avoid human contact.

 When you purchase a chicken from the supermarket, you are buying a Cornish Cross.
 These are birds that are bred for their fast growth and their large breast size by the commercial poultry industry.
 The Dark Cornish is used in the breeding of these birds to contribute flavor to the offspring.

 Dark Cornish do tend to go broody, but because of their body shape, they often have fertility problems.
 Artificial fertilization is the most reliable way to reproduce this breed.
 They also have short feathers, which can make it difficult for hens to adequately incubate the eggs.

 Color Description: Dark Cornish are brown, with hens sometimes being a slightly lighter shade.